 Marilyn Halperin (Director of Education and Communications, Ray and Judy McCaskey Education Chair) is a nationally regarded leader in the field of arts education.
 Under her guidance, Chicago Shakespeare Theater's youth-engagement initiatives have evolved into one of the most respected curriculum-integrated arts-in-education programs in the country.
-In 2012, her twenty-year tenure as the chief architect and head administrator of CST's transformational programs was honored by The Folger Library with the prestigious Shakespeare Steward Award.
+In 2014, her twenty-two year tenure as the chief architect and head administrator of CST's transformational programs was honored by The White House with the National Arts and Humanities Youth Program Award.
 Over the years, Ms. Halperin has created a national model, altering the way that Shakespeare is being taught in American classrooms.
 In 2011 and 2013, her work through the CPS Shakespeare! ensemble and Sheldon and Bobbi Zabel Bard Core professional development program for teachers was showcased at the National Conference for Teachers of English.
 Reaching across continents, Ms. Halperin serves as a partner-in-education to the University of Birmingham's Shakespeare Institute in the UK.
 Ms. Halperin has also developed enrichment programs for CST’s adult audiences, including academic lectures, extensive supplementary materials and dramaturgical essays and accessibility programs serving people with disabilities.
 Ms. Halperin holds a master's degree in clinical social work from Smith College in Northampton, Massachusetts.

 E. Brooke Flanagan (Director of Institutional Advancement) leads Chicago Shakespeare Theater's fundraising programs and serves as a vital strategic partner to the Board of Directors, Artistic Director Barbara Gaines and Executive Director Criss Henderson.
 Prior to joining CST, Brooke spent seven seasons at Steppenwolf Theatre Company, most recently serving as the Director of Major Gifts.
 She was the Associate Director of Development for Ravinia Festival from 2000–2004, and also held key positions at the League of Chicago Theatres and Santa Fe Opera.
 She is a board member of the Arts Alliance of Illinois and a former board member of the Association of Fundraising Professionals, Chicago Chapter.
 She frequently serves as a featured panelist at national conferences and workshops, co-chaired the AFP Chicago Conference (2006, 2007) and co-chaired the National Alliance for Musical Theatre Spring Conference (2013).
 She holds her BFA in Theatre from the College of Santa Fe.